webpro/DOMtastic/README.md

 ## Performance

-Run the [benchmark suite](http://webpro.github.io/jquery-evergreen/benchmark/) to compare the performance of various methods of jQuery, Zepto and jQuery Evergreen.
+Run the [benchmark suite](http://webpro.github.io/DOMtastic/benchmark/) to compare the performance of various methods of jQuery, Zepto and DOMtastic.

 ## Native Mode

-You can [opt-in](https://github.com/webpro/jquery-evergreen/blob/master/src/je/mode.js) to work directly with `Node` and live `NodeList` objects, as opposed to the default, wrapped `$` object.
+You can [opt-in](https://github.com/webpro/DOMtastic/blob/master/src/mode.js) to work directly with `Node` and live `NodeList` objects, as opposed to the default, wrapped `$` object.

 ## Custom Build

-	npm install jquery-evergreen
+	npm install domtastic
-	cd jquery-evergreen
+	cd domtastic
 	npm install
 	gulp --exclude=attr,mode,html